– Wilder Penfield, The Mystery of the Mind (1975)

 – Sappho, fragment 47 (translated by Suzy Q. Groden)

 It is surprisingly difficult to say what desire feels like.
 Sappho describes its invisible force in terms of another invisible force, a strong wind that races down a mountainside, accumulating power, thrashing limbs of the sturdiest of trees.
-The metaphor externalizes desire, making it a visual to be observed at a distance.
+The metaphor externalizes desire, making it something to be observed at a distance.
 But it also calls upon memory, encouraging you to recall a time when you stood on the flank of a mountain, holding onto your hat.
 You might think also of your first love and realize the mountain is your body and the limbs of the trees are your trembling arms and legs.

 Songwriters typically compare the physical sensation of desire to a fire.
 Johnny Kidd and the Pirates (1960, covered by The Guess Who in 1965) evoke the feeling with an itemized list of quaking bones.